iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 3. NC-SC/NC-C deterministic minimax optimization
 4. NC-SC/NC-C finite-sum and stochastic minimax optimization

-We present the lower and upper bound results in tables below<d-footnote>Given the extensive body of literature on this topic, it is possible that some relevant references may have been inadvertently overlooked, or some results we cited are not fully correct.
-We welcome any comments or questions and are happy to discuss.</d-footnote>.
+We present the lower and upper bound results in tables below<d-footnote>Given the extensive body of literature on this topic, it is possible that some relevant references may have been inadvertently overlooked.
+We welcome any comments and discussions.</d-footnote>.
 Note that:

-- Here we use $\checkmark$ to denote that the upper and lower bounds already match in this setting, otherwise we use $\times$ or directly present existing best result.
+- We use $\checkmark$ to denote that the upper and lower bounds already match in this setting, otherwise we use $\times$ or directly present existing best result.
-- Here "(within logarithmic)" means the upper bound matches the lower bound within logarithmic factors which depends on $\epsilon$, generally it can be regarded as a neglectable term, so we still denote it as $\checkmark$.
+- "(within logarithmic)" means the upper bound matches the lower bound within logarithmic factors which depends on $\epsilon$, generally it can be regarded as a neglectable term, so we still denote it as $\checkmark$.
 - For some cases, we denote the LB as "Unknown" if there is not a specific (nontrivial) lower bound built for this case.

 <div class="l-page" markdown="1">